-Our strategy for promoting and achieving sustainable development across Mull & Iona and its associated islands is an ambitious and long-term challenge.
-It opportunities, and constraints experienced by our different communities.
+Our strategy for promoting and achieving sustainable development across Mull & lona and its associated islands is an ambitious and long-term challenge.
+It requires an understanding of the problems, opportunities, and constraints experienced by our different communities.
 It requires on-going consultation with and within those communities.
-It requires balancing new approaches.
-Above all, it requires to deliver solutions.
+It requires balancing ambition with available resources for piloting new approaches.
+Above all, it requires building and maintaining relationships with people, and private, statutory and voluntary organisations that are better placed than us to deliver solutions.

-occasional frustrations we have in combining a pilgrimage to Mull and Iona's past, understanding its present, and embarking on a voyage to reach its future, we want to hear from you.
+If you share the fire, enthusiasm and occasional frustrations we have in combining a pilgrimage to Mull and Iona's past, understanding its present, and embarking on a voyage to reach its future, we want to hear from you.
 Whether it's to share your experience and ideals of life as a Muileach, or you want to work with us on practical solutions to issues outlined in this strategy document, or you want to back us with donations or other resources...